brentp/gargs/README.md

 + easy to specify multiple arguments with number blocks ({0}, {1}, ...) and {} indicates the entire line.
 + easy to use multiple lines to fill command-template.
 + it defaults to exiting all commands when an error in one of them occurs.
++ simple implementation.
++ expects a $SHELL command as the argument.

 For example, can consume lines of 3 (-n2) and use each line as an `{\d}` command-template filler: